ankur-tutlani/multi-agent-coordination/README.md

 11. fixed_agents: Agents assumed as fixed. e.g. [2,3] shows we want agents 2 and 3 to be fixed.
 (List)
 12. prob_new_name: Probability of agent suggesting new name at any time during the game.
 (Float)
 13. network_name: Specify one of these values.
 A detailed explanation is provided below. ["small_world1","small_world2","small_world3","complete","random","grid2d"].
 (String)
-14. random_seed: Random seed value.
+14. random_seed: Random seed value to reproduce results.
 (Integer)
 15. function_to_use: Specify one of these values.
 A detailed explanation is provided below. ["perturbed_response1","perturbed_response2","perturbed_response3","perturbed_response4"].
 (String)
 16. norm_agents_frequency: Norm condition.
-Minimum percentage of agents require to propose same name.
+Minimum percentage of agents require to propose same name at any given time.
 Specify number from 0 (0% agents) to 1(100% agents).
 (Float)
 17. norm_time_frequency: Norm condition.
 Minimum percentage of times agents require to propose same name.
 Specify number from 0 (no time period) to 1 (all time periods).
 (Float)

 <br />

 In the "function_to_use" parameter above, below is the explanation for what these different values mean inside the list specified above.

-1. perturbed_response1: Agents select the best response (1-perturb_ratio)*100% times among the strategies which are most frequently used.
+1. perturbed_response1: Agents select the best response (1-"perturb_ratio")*100% times among the strategies which are most frequently used.
 If there is more than one such strategy, then agents select any one strategy randomly.
-Agents select random strategy (perturb_ratio)*100% times among the strategies which are not most frequently used.
+Agents select random strategy ("perturb_ratio")*100% times among the strategies which are not most frequently used.
 Here also, if there is more than one such strategy, then agents select any one strategy randomly out of these.
 2. perturbed_response2: Agent selects strategy randomly according to the relative weightage of different strategies.
 These relative weights are the % of times the respective strategy has been used by opponents in the past.
-3. perturbed_response3: This is same as "perturbed_response1" function except agent selects random strategy (perturb_ratio)*100% times from all the possible strategies and not only from the ones which were not used most frequently by their opponents.
+3. perturbed_response3: This is same as "perturbed_response1" function except agent selects random strategy ("perturb_ratio")*100% times from all the possible strategies and not only from the ones which were not used most frequently by their opponents.
 4. perturbed_response4: Agent selects the best response 100% of times among the strategies which are most frequently used.
 If there is more than one such strategy, then agents select any one strategy randomly.
-There is no perturbation element (perturb_ratio is considered as zero).
+There is no perturbation element ("perturb_ratio" is considered as zero).

-In all the four different response functions, agents propose new name at any point during the game with probability of prob_new_name.
+In all the four different response functions, agents propose new name at any point during the game with probability of "prob_new_name".

 <br/>

 In the "network_name" parameter above, below is the explanation for what these different values mean inside the list specified above.
 1. small_world1: Returns a Watts Strogatz small-world graph.
-Here number of edges remained constant once we increase the prob_edge_rewire value.
+Here number of edges remained constant once we increase the "prob_edge_rewire" value.
 Shortcut edges if added would replace the existing ones.
 But total count of edges remained constant.
 2. small_world2: Returns a Newman Watts Strogatz small-world graph.
-Here number of edges increased once we increase the prob_edge_rewire value.
+Here number of edges increased once we increase the "prob_edge_rewire" value.
 It would add more shortcut edges in addition to what already exist.
 3. small_world3: Returns a connected Watts Strogatz small-world graph.
 Rest of the explanation remains as small_world1.
 4. complete: Returns the complete graph.
 5. random: Compute a random graph by swapping edges of a given graph.
 The given graph used is Watts Strogatz small-world graph (the one produced by "small_world1").